 - The Parish contributes significantly to the ecological network of north-west Herefordshire.
 The River Lugg SSSI flows from the west and then south passing adjacent to Aymestrey and Mortimers Cross hamlets.
 The ecological condition of the river is currently unfavorable-recovering.
 It is important that development does not lead to any deterioration of its condition or compromise its recovery and that opportunities are sought to improve the ecological quality of the river.
 The provisions in this policy complement Herefordshire Local Plan Core Strategy LD2.
 The River Lugg flows into the River Wye Special Area of Conservation just to the south of Leominster.
-Rockhall Quarry is designated an SSSI for its geological interest and its condition is favourable.
+Rockhall Quarry is designated an SSSI for its geological interest and its condition is favorable.
 This status must be maintained.
 There are 16 local wildlife sites and 2 regionally important geological sites within the Parish.
-Several other SSSIs are located outside but on the border of the Parish. - 5.7 AONB designation would give a higher level of protection. - The combination of these internationally, nationally and locally important habitats give rise to a rich natural environment in the Parish as shown on Herefordshire Council's Ecological Network Map.
+Several other SSSIs are located outside but on the border of the Parish. - 5.7 AONB designation would give a higher level of protection.

+- 5.8 The combination of these internationally, nationally and locally important habitats give rise to a rich natural environment in the Parish as shown on Herefordshire Council's Ecological Network Map.
 The area contains a significant number and expanse of habitat core areas and buffers including some that extend well beyond the boundaries of the Parish.
 In addition, the network map shows a number of locally important biodiversity links.
 The reinforcement of this network will benefit both the Parish and the wider County.
-As part of the work to prepare this NDP a local environmental survey was undertaken involving the com-

-- munity and the important sites, features and species identified to be present adds to the network.
-These are listed in Appendix 2 and will be relevant to this policy, meeting the provision of Herefordshire Local Plan Core Strategy Policy SS6, as an assessment contributing to defining the local distinctiveness of the Parish. - 5.9 An environmental survey was undertaken for the Parish please refer to Schedule 1 of this Plan and Appendix 2 which identified areas where enhancement measures may take place.
+As part of the work to prepare this NDP a local environmental survey was undertaken involving the community and the important sites, features and species identified to be present adds to the network.
+These are listed in Appendix 2 and will be relevant to this policy, meeting the provision of Herefordshire Local Plan Core Strategy Policy SS6, as an assessment contributing to defining the local distinctiveness of the Parish. - 5.9 An environmental survey was undertaken for the Parish please refer to Schedule 1 of this Plan and Appendix 2 This survey should be used in deciding what forms of enhancement are appropriate to different areas of the parish.
 Pursuing such measures in association with development would have benefits and may contribute more widely to biodiversity and the ecological network.
 The inclusion of such measures would not, however, normally overcome in principle objections to development resulting from NDP and other policies.